This article has been updated in March 2023 to reflect new information, statistics, and trends.

-A business intelligence dashboard is an information management tool, that uses data visualisation technology to analyse and display information visually in a practical and useful way.
-It can be used across a multitude of functional areas within an organisation and is a useful tool for helping to measure performance and for managing inventory control in large organisations and in SMEs equally.
+A business intelligence dashboard is an information management tool that uses data visualisation technology to analyse and display information visually in a practical and useful way.
+It can be used across a multitude of functional areas within an organisation.

 Purpose of a business intelligence dashboard

 A business intelligence dashboard manages information by tracking data points that are important to your business.

 The dashboard gives you a consolidated view of all data from across the organisation on custom dashboards that deliver valuable insights into the whole business.
 You can see and analyse data, display the businesses key performance indicators (KPIs), to assess performance measures and generate actionable insights.

 A good BI dashboard enables you to monitor and measure business performance and metrics.